In 2024, the Tour de France will conclude with a time trial in Nice rather than its customary conclusion in Paris for the first time since 1905.

 The race will still end on July 21, just five days before the opening ceremony, despite being moved forward by one week to avoid directly conflicting with the Olympic Games, which Paris will host in 2024.

-As result, Nice on the Mediterranean coast was chosen as the new finish location.
+As a result, Nice on the Mediterranean coast was chosen as the new finish location.

 With two starts in 1981 and 2020, the city has previously hosted the Tour 37 times.